ChatGPT Web Model Runtime

 Requirements

-• A public HTTPS URL that reaches cccc web.
+ChatGPT Web Model. - A public HTTPS URL that reaches

 ChatGPT developer mode supports remote MCP over SSE or streamable HTTP and does not connect to local MCP servers.
 Full local development requires the selected ChatGPT conversation to expose the CCCC connector and its write-capable tools.
-GPT-5.x Pro may be unavailable for that path; use it for advisory/review workflows when it cannot see the connector.
+If the selected model cannot see the CCCC connector, that chat has no CCCC local access.

 cccc daemon start